Project deSHAME is a collaboration between Childnet (UK), Kek Vonal (Hungary), Save the Children (Denmark) and UCLan (UK), co-financed by the EU.

 In close consultation with young people, professionals, industry and policymakers, Project deSHAME will improve understanding and raise awareness of online sexual harassment, an emerging area of gendered violence against children.

-This project will see the development of a range of education, training and awareness materials as well as practical tools for multi-sector prevention and response strategies.
+This project has developed a range of education, training and awareness materials as well as practical tools for multi-sector prevention and response strategies.
+This toolkit is called 'Step Up, Speak Up!'
 The project will transfer this learning to other European countries and partners worldwide in order to promote young people’s digital rights.

 The project is centred on close collaboration with young people, and the project partners have convened a Youth Advisory Board in each of the three countries who will advise and consult on every stage of the project.
 Similarly, to ensure consultation with a wide range of experts, there is also an Expert Advisory Board in each country consisting of industry, teachers, government, police, charities and other key stakeholders